turbot/steampipe-plugin-aws/docs/tables/aws_kinesis_firehose_delivery_stream.md

   aws_kinesis_firehose_delivery_stream;
 ```

-### List all firehose delivery streams which are not in ACTIVE state
+### List firehose delivery streams which are not in ACTIVE state

 ```sql
 select